ERGONOMIC MOUSE FOR CARPAL TUNNEL ISN'T ENOUGH.

 (The discomfort you're feeling isn't random)

-🏹 Your shoulder pulls outward everytime you move to the mouse
+1. Your shoulder pulls outward

 It's not one injury.
 It's a thousand tiny misalignments compounding into something you can't ignore anymore.

-WHY SCIENCE AGREES WITH YOUR SHOULDER
+WHY SCIENCE AGREES WITH YOUR body

 LABORATORY PROOF: The Centered position changes everything